victorfournet/victorfournet.github.io/_pages/publications.md

 **Proceedings:**

 - **Investigation on the stability in a thick spray model**. *Accepted for publication in ESAIM: Proceedings and Surveys,* 2024.
 [HAL version](https://hal.science/hal-04586793).
+- **A coupled Semi-Lagrangian/Finite Volume scheme to deal with close-packing limit in thicksprays**. *Accepted in 27TH INTERNATIONAL SYMPOSIUM ON RAREFIED GAS DYNAMICS Proceedings*.

 **Talks:**

 - June 2024 **NMPP Seminar**, Max Planck Institute for Plasma Physics, Garching, Germany.